JoanneLin168/COMS20011_2021/README.md

 There will be "lab" exercises released in the "lab" folder.

+## Past exams
+As the course has only run in its present form for one year, we only have one [past exam paper](https://github.com/LaurenceA/COMS20011_2021/blob/main/past_exams/COMS20011_Exam21.pdf) with [answers](https://github.com/LaurenceA/COMS20011_2021/blob/main/past_exams/COMS20011_Exam21-answers.pdf)

 ## Mathematical background material
 Important: these are not pre-requisites!
 Please don't try to look at all of the material!
 They're intended as supplements to the first-year maths courses to help clear up specific issues with the derivations in the course.
 Feel free to raise an issue/pull-request if you have recommendations for other resources.